 Class of Users

-General Public Government Employees X
+General Public X Government Employees X

 Contractors X

-Other (specify):
+Other (specify): Beacon owners have access through the RGDB to their own PII only.

 Section 7: Notice and Consent

 7.1 Indicate whether individuals will be notified if their PII/BII is collected, maintained, or disseminated by the system.
 (Check all that apply.)